 Album 2: Chion-ji Handicraft Market, Shimogamo Shrine, Tadasu no Mori

-2.1 Chion-ji Handicraft Market: On the 15th of each month there is a local handicraft market (Chion-ji Tezukuri-ichi) at Chion-ji temple.
-There are around a hundred stalls around the temple, with vendors selling goods such as jewelry, dolls, clothing, kitchenware, rattan baskets, artwork, hand-carved boxes and homemade pastries.
+On the 15th of each month there is a local handicraft market (Chion-ji Tezukuri-ichi) at Chion-ji temple (知恩寺).
+There are around a hundred stalls around the temple, with vendors selling goods such as jewelry, dolls), clothing, kitchenware, rattan baskets, artwork, hand-carved boxes and homemade pastries.
+This is a good place to buy souvenirs and support local artisans and artists (I got some postcards).
+Unfortunately, shortly after I took these photos, a sudden storm blew in.
+Everything got soaked in the heavy downpour.
+Everyone waited out the rain under the eaves of the temple buildings, but once the skies cleared, most of the visitors left and the vendors started packing up.

-2.2 Shimogamo Jinja: Shimogamo Shrine is situated on an island at the fork of the of the Kamogawa and Takanogawa rivers and is one of Japan’s oldest Shinto shrines.
-When I was there, the shrine was hosting a light festival designed by Teamlab, which was really quite magical.
+Shimogamo Shrine is situated on an island at the fork of the of the Kamo and Takano rivers and is one of Japan’s oldest Shinto shrines.
+When I was there, the shrine was hosting a light festival designed by Teamlab.
 I’ve described the two-part exhibition in more detail in an article on my art blog: Light Festival at Tadasu no Mori and Shimogamo-jinja.

 View Album 2: Chion-ji Handicrafts Market, Shimogamo Shrine, Tadasu no Mori (88 photos)